Proud Boys: Portland, Oregon march

 On August 23, 2021, the Proud Boys held a rally in Portland, Oregon, where they clashed with antifa counter-demonstrators.
-Alan Swinney, a Proud Boy from Texas, attended the George Floyd march in Portland, Oregon where he “calmly and dispassionately used or threatened force” by spraying marchers with mace, shooting random people with a paint ball gun, (causing one marcher to lose an eye) and threatening others with a loaded gun.
+Alan Swinney, a Proud Boy from Texas, attended the George Floyd march in Portland, Oregon where he "calmly and dispassionately used or threatened force" by spraying marchers with mace, shooting random people with a paint ball gun, (causing one marcher to lose an eye) and threatening others with a loaded gun.
 He was found guilty of attempted assault, second-degree unlawful use of mace, and pointing a firearm and was sentenced to 10 years in prison.

+Florida

+Several members of the Proud Boys have served on the Miami-Dade Republican Executive Committee.
+Proud Boys have frequently participated at conservative events in Florida.
+Other Proud Boys in Florida have run for local office.
+Proud Boy James Hoel was elected to the Sarasota County Republican Executive Committee in 2022.

 California

 On June 12, 2022, a group identified as Proud Boys by the Alameda County Sheriff's Office stormed a children's Drag Queen Story Time event at the San Lorenzo Library.
-Members of the Drag Queen Story Hour described the group as reportedly "extremely aggressive" who "totally freaked out the kids," by shouting homophobic and transphobic slurs during the event.
+Members of the Drag Queen Story Hour described the group as reportedly "extremely aggressive", who "totally freaked out the kids" by shouting homophobic and transphobic slurs during the event.
 Sheriff's office is investigating the attack as a possible hate crime.

+Split with neo-Nazis

+In June 2023, the Global Project Against Hate and Extremism reported that 10 Proud Boy chapters, mainly sympathetic to neo-Nazi ideas, split with the national organization after a fight broke out on June 25 between a dozen members of the Proud Boys and the neo-Nazi Rose City Nationalists.

+Trump conviction

+Multiple chapters of the Proud Boys condemned the conviction of Donald Trump.
+A telegram message from one chapter simply said "War." in response to the conviction, while another called for supporters to respond and fight, also referencing Francisco Franco.

+Second Trump inauguration

+On January 20, 2025, the date of Donald Trump's second inauguration, a large group of Proud Boys marched through the streets of Washington, DC, wearing black and yellow attire.
+Their chants included "Free our boys" and "51st state", a reference to Trump's remarks about annexing Canada.
+Later that day, Trump commuted the sentences of those convicted of seditious conspiracy, and granted "a full, complete and unconditional pardon to all other individuals convicted of offenses related to events that occurred at or near the United States Capitol on January 6, 2021".

+Iran–Israel war

+On June 18, the Proud Boys account on Telegram wrote that voters who had been motivated by Trump's "America First" campaign slogan would drop their support for him "if the United States gets directly involved in the Israel-Iran conflict".